JSander72/Backend_Spec_Week1_Day1_Lecture/README.md

 **Removing Elements**:
 .remove() is also Linear, becuase once the item is removed, the other items have to slide over to fill in the gaps.

+.pop() is constant, because removing from the back of the list I dont have to reorder my items or elements

 **Sorting Elements**:
 .sort(), is based off of the Timsort algorith which is O(n logn)